 Can a Puncture Wound Cause Nerve Damage?

 Puncture wounds can cause nerve injury and damage to the foot.
-This is especially true if the foreign body penetrates a specific nerve in the foot, causing it to become injured.
+This is especially true if the foreign body penetrates a specific nerve in the lower extremity, causing it to become injured.
 Numbness, tingling, and burning pain may be present after the injury.